 Our Admission Requirements for First-Year Students vary depending on the student's area of study.
 See all of our Areas of Study for the admission requirements associated with each undergraduate degree program.
+See our Admission Policy for Minors.

 - Submit an application